Resources for Learning

 In addition to resources in the main library, a number of materials are housed in four library branches.
 The Music Library, on the lower level of the Cathedral, contains music sound recordings, scores, and appropriate listening equipment.
 The Career Development Center Library, on the first floor of the Walker Student Center, houses materials related to vocational counseling and graduate school opportunities.
 The Construction Management Library, in the Balzer Technology Center, houses books and periodicals related to that discipline.
 The Soderquist Center's Library is located in the Soderquist Business Center and contains materials relevant to business and ethics.

-The gateway to the JBU Library is its web site, jbu.edu/library, where information about all library collections and services may be obtained.
+The gateway to the JBU Library is its web site, www.jbu.edu/library, where information about all library collections and services may be obtained.
 The library web site features an online catalog that can be accessed from any computer with an Internet connection.
 Students can connect to electronic databases through the campus network and via remote access.
-Reference questions and interlibrary loan requests can be made using online forms found at the web site, instant messaging, or via e-mail to firstname.lastname@example.org.

 The JBU library belongs to several networks and consortia.
-To provide efficient interlibrary loan services, the library is a member of the Online Computer Library Center (OCLC), which gives users borrowing privileges to over 110 million items held in over 12,000 member libraries worldwide.
-The library belongs to ARKLink, a consortium of 47 academic libraries in Arkansas, which provides free reciprocal borrowing for students at participating libraries.
+To provide efficient interlibrary loan services, the library is a member of the Online Computer Library Center (OCLC), which gives users borrowing privileges to over 250 million items held in over 72,000 member libraries worldwide.
+The library also belongs to ARKLink, a consortium of 47 academic libraries in Arkansas that provides free reciprocal borrowing for students at participating libraries.

 Special collections in the library include the published materials of the school's founder, John E. Brown, Sr., materials of radio evangelist J. Vernon McGee, the Romig juvenile literature collection, and the Gary and Carrie Oliver Marriage and Family Resource Room.
 In addition, the JBU Archives houses an extensive collection of artifacts related to the history of the university.

 John Brown University has many technology resources available for students.
-All campus buildings and remote sites are interconnected with an Internet infrastructure that allows for authorized access from classrooms, laboratories, offices, residence halls, and remote locations.
-Wireless networking also extends accessibility in most residential and study areas across the university.
+All campus buildings and remote sites are interconnected with a network and internet infrastructure that allows for authorized access from classrooms, laboratories, offices, residence halls, and remote locations.
+Wireless networking also extends accessibility in most residential and study areas throughout the university.

-Graduate students have access to additional computing resources at the Fort Smith Center, Central Arkansas Center, and Rogers Center.
+Graduate students have access to additional computing resources at the Fort Smith Center, Little Rock Center, and Rogers Center.
 Computers with Internet access and laser printing are available for student use in common study areas.
-Wireless Internet coverage for portable computing devices is available as well.
+Wireless Internet access is also available.

 It is the goal of John Brown University that all enrolled students be given equal opportunity to succeed in their quest for a higher education that is based upon our "Christ Over All" philosophy and that integrates the educational principles of "Head, Heart, and Hand."
 In accordance with the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the Americans with Disabilities Act Amendments of 2008, John Brown University is committed to providing reasonable accommodations to students who are disabled.
-Students having documented disabilities may consult JBU's Director of Student Support Services who works with students and instructors to arrange appropriate assistance in learning and physical access.
-The Office of Disability Services is located on campus, in the Learning Resource Center (LRC), Room 147.
-You may contact the Director by phone (479) 524-7400, or by e-mail at firstname.lastname@example.org.
+Students having documented disabilities are encouraged to contact the Director of Student Support Services at (479) 524-7400 or 524-7471, or to stop by the Office of Disability Services located in the Learning Resource Center, Room 147, on the Siloam Springs campus.